-- 763A Junior Art Trends, Mixed Media Canvas Mixed media is defined as employing more than one medium.
+- 763A Junior Art Trends, Mixed Media Canvas - Mixed media is defined as employing more than one medium.
 Examples include decoupage and paint, pencil and watercolors, or fabric, paint, and paper.
-Canvas size is open to artist. - 763B Senior Art Trends, Mixed Media Canvas same as Junior. - 763C Junior Basket Making Natural materials, any size, shape, or design.
-Non-natural materials may be woven into the design. - 763D Senior Basket Making Natural materials, any size, shape, or design.
-Non-natural materials may be woven into the design. - 763E Junior Jewelry One piece of jewelry created by youth (Jewelry quality only).
-No kits or pony beads allowed. - 763F Senior Jewelry One set (at least two items) of jewelry created by youth (Jewelry quality only).
+Canvas size is open to artist. - 763B Senior Art Trends, Mixed Media Canvas - same as Junior. - 763C Junior Basket Making - Natural materials, any size, shape, or design.
+Non-natural materials may be woven into the design. - 763D Senior Basket Making - same as Junior. - Junior Jewelry One piece of jewelry created by youth (Jewelry quality only).
+No kits or 763E pony beads allowed. - 763F Senior Jewelry - One set (at least two items) of jewelry created by youth (Jewelry quality only).
 No kits or pony beads allowed.
 No elastic material is used to string beads.
-Examples: earring(s) and necklace or bracelet and necklace, etc. - 763G Junior Leather Craft Item made from leather.
+Examples: earring(s) and necklace or bracelet and necklace, etc. - 763G Junior Leather Craft - Item made from leather.
 May or may not be tooled.
-Kits allowed. - 763H Senior Leather Craft same as above.
+Kits allowed. - 763H Senior Leather Craft - same as above.
 No kits allowed.